What is a Single-Member LLC?

 Even when a company does not have employees, a single-member LLC should obtain its own EIN.
 Having an identification number and bank account designated specifically for your business will only strengthen your claims to liability protection under the entity.

 If you want your LLC to be taxed as a corporation, the entity would be taxed apart from your individual tax return.
 In this instance, you will be required to obtain an EIN.

 Benefits of an EIN for a Single-Member LLC

-Most banks require an EIN to open a business account and to secure most business loans.
-If you take out a loan with your Social Security Number, even if it is used exclusively for your business, you may be found personally liable for this obligation later.
-In practice, you are still likely going to be liable for a business loan regardless of having an EIN as most banks will require a personal guarantee.
+Many banks require an EIN to open a business bank account and to secure most business loans.
+If you open a bank account or take out a loan with your Social Security Number, even if it is used exclusively for your business, you may be found personally liable for this obligation later.
+In practice, you are still likely to be liable for a business loan regardless of having an EIN, as most banks will require a personal guarantee..